Devastated North Carolina town still reeling from Florence

 The September 2018 hurricane turned downtown into a shallow lake of muddy water, flooding 106 homes — all but about 20 of the town’s households, town officials say.

-All told, Florence caused $22 billion in damage in North Carolina, according to the National Hurricane Center.
+All told, Florence caused $22 billion in damage in North Carolina, according to the National Hurricane Center .
 A state tally counts 45 storm-related deaths.
 In Jones County, numerous water rescues were performed as the Trent River overflowed its banks at record levels.

 With the start of hurricane season June 1, the threat of another round of storms worries Sharon Metts, 81, who had never seen the home where she’s lived since 1965 flood before Florence swamped it.
 She recently moved back in after a charity replaced ruined flooring, drywall and cabinets.